-- Students understand the meaning and components of the business cycle and can explain why the economy experiences good and bad times.
+- Students can describe the meaning and components of the business cycle and explain why the economy experiences good and bad times.

-- Students understand the concept of the Consumer Price Index (CPI) and how to transform economic variables to account for the effects of inflation as well as explain differences between real and nominal interest rates.
+- Students can explain the concept of the Consumer Price Index (CPI) and how to transform economic variables to account for the effects of inflation as well as explain differences between real and nominal interest rates.

 - Economic Growth

-- Students understand the determinants of productivity and can evaluate policy implications of productivity changes that occur across the economy.
+- Students can analyze the determinants of productivity and evaluate policy implications of productivity changes that occur across the economy.

 - Economic Theory: Aggregate Demand and Aggregate Supply (AD/AS)